Code-Institute-Submissions/The-Freedom-Project-Blog/README.md

 The Our Story page features a profile image and text detailing who is behind the blog and why it exists.

 ### **Contact:**
-The contact page features a large banner image and a contact form.
+The contact page features a large banner image with an overlayed heading and a contact form.
 The required elements of the form are the name, email, and message.
 Users also have the option to include their social media handle.
 Form submissions are collected using [FormBackend.com](https://www.formbackend.com/).

 ### **DIY Van Conversion & Vanlife in Ireland:**
 Each of these pages can be seen as a blog category.
 Keeping the content separate will allow users to more efficiently source information.
 The DIY Camper Conversion page currently features a single article.
 Articles on these pages are displayed in the form of cards with an image, heading, snippet, and a link to the full text.
 Content for the Vanlife in Ireland page has yet to be created and so a temporary Coming Soon page has been put in place.
+Each page features a banner image with an overlayed page heading.

+### **Blog Article:**
+Each blog article features a banner image with the category heading overlayed.
+Each article features a 'read on' button at the end of the content allowing users to navigate easily to other articles within the category.

 ### **Existing features:**
 - Header Logo - Allows users to easily identify the brand.
 Clicking the logo returns users to the home page.